tobega/tailspin-v0/TailspinReference.md

 and `$(0..2)` will return the first two elements just like `$(1..2)`.

 The indexing selectors are special [lenses](#projections-and-lenses) that apply only to arrays.

+A new array created by selecting a range or subset has the same starting index as the original.

 An array is a built-in processor that responds to the following messages:
 * `::length` returns the length of the first dimension.